rikiod/SpaceCommsApp/README.md

 ![Seven Segment Number](sevenSegment.png)

-**Fig. 2** This is a seven segment number,
+**Fig. 3** A seven segment number with the proper corresponding letters to Table 2.

-When you make equations using the logic gates learned earlier, you can form one individual equation and then put set that equal to a boolean to minimize the number of lines needed to code the program.
+When you make equations using the logic gates learned earlier, you can form one individual equation and then put set that equal to a boolean to minimize the number of lines needed to code the program [5](Citations).
 The following code effectively uses logic gates to make a system which lights up a seven-segment number by using three inputs (buttons; base three system) and uses binary.
 The logic gates used to create this equations are shown here:

 ![Logic Gates](logicGates.png)

-**Fig. 3** The logic gates as shown above can address
+**Fig. 4** The logic gates as shown above can address a variety of different functions and are necessary to create an efficient seven segment display [6](Citations).

 Below is the code for lighting up a seven segment number using a base three system.